 Secondary dysmenorrhea, on the other hand, is an abnormal condition that causes severe menstrual pain due to an underlying health issue.
 Common causes of secondary dysmenorrhea include adenomyosis and endometriosis.

-Things That Can Make Cramps Worse
+What Can Make Cramps Worse?

 Of course, at some point, age is your friend when it comes to monthly period cramps.
 Menopause is when the body undergoes changes that mark the end of the menstrual cycle.
 Though there are a lot of unpleasant things associated with menopause, the end of monthly bleeding and associated symptoms is a huge plus!

 From home remedies to quick fixes to long-term changes, here are several ways you can ease period cramps and get off the sidelines and back in the game of life.

 Home remedies provide easy and effective ways to minimize monthly period pain.
 Some of our favorite home remedies include:

 - Hertime: One of our absolute favorite remedies is our all-natural, hormone-regulating supplement, Hertime.
 You can find relief from things like fluid retention, sugar cravings, pain and inflammation, and other symptoms.
 Your body will also receive hormone support to better balance the hormones it already naturally releases.